RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `T`, `t`, `True`, `F`, `f`, and `False` are all possible valid inputs.

     - If not specified the default input will be false.

-### overlay(action=compute_ngd)

-`compute_ngd` computes a metric (called the normalized Google distance) based on edge soure/object node co-occurrence in abstracts of all PubMed articles.
-This information is then included as an edge attribute with the name `normalized_google_distance`.
-You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode id's.
-If the later, virtual edges are added with the type specified by `virtual_relation_label`.

-Use cases include:

-* focusing in on edges that are well represented in the literature
-* focusing in on edges that are under-represented in the literature

-This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

-#### parameters:

-* ##### default_value

-    - The default value of the normalized Google distance (if its value cannot be determined)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `0` and `inf` are examples of valid inputs.

-    - If not specified the default input will be inf.

-* ##### virtual_relation_label

-    - An optional label to help identify the virtual edge in the relation field.

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `N1` and `J2` are examples of valid inputs.

-* ##### subject_qnode_key

-    - A specific subject query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `n00` and `n01` are examples of valid inputs.

-* ##### object_qnode_key

-    - A specific object query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `n00` and `n01` are examples of valid inputs.

 ### overlay(action=add_node_pmids)